StefanCaldararu/octo/curc.md

 exit #disconnect from the compile node
 ```

 You should now be ready to run the slurm job and test the octo debug script!
-This can be done with `sbatch test_octo.sh` once you have grabbed the script from this repo.
+This can be done with `sbatch octo_testjob.sh` once you have grabbed the script from this repo.
 I have been able to run this on CURC with no errors.
 There are a few notes in relation to this though:

 - Make sure to change line 24 to source `cublas` from your own python environment, as you likely don't have access to mine.
 - If you want to run a job with your own fairshares rather than the `ucb510_asc1`, remove line 3 from the script.